-Planned absences are used to log when a student will be absent from school and can be used to choose a pre-fill mark that will automatically populate in the registers.
+Planned absences are used to log when a student will be absent from school (such as for a medical appointment) and can be used to choose a pre-fill mark that will automatically populate in the registers.

 If you want registers to be pre-filled with the right attendance code when a student is off school, you'll need to log a planned absence with a pre-fill mark.

 This mark is what will appear in the register as the default mark for the student for the duration of the planned absence.

 To make sure the absence appears in the register, please advise your teachers to only open the register when they are going to take attendance.

 If they are in the opened register when a planned absence is logged, this may cause the pre-fill mark to not populate into the register.
 This can result in the wrong absence code being logged by the teacher.

 If your school logs planned absences at the same time as registers are taken, we would advise to either tidy up any incorrect marks using the Bulk Edit Marks pages, or to change your processes so you log planned absences before or after the registration period begins.